opencog/atomspace/Design-Notes.md

 current collection goes dry.
 Then it taps it's source stream again, to get the next collection.

-The above three are simple types, and CollectionOfLink works great for wrapping up that executable Atom with the StreamValue.
+The above three are simple types, and LinkSignatureLink works great for wrapping up that executable Atom with the StreamValue.

   SortedStream
      <lambda defining ordering relation>
      <dataset or source>

-This is a challenge for CollectionOfLink.
-Before diving into that, two more, that are planned but not yet implemented:
+There are two more that are planned but not yet implemented:

   GroupValue
      <lambda defining equivalence buckets>